A place-based approach to preventing family violence

 Where we live and work can make a big difference to our experiences of health and safety as well as our access to services and support.

 The Safer and Stronger Communities Pilot aims to learn more about what works best to prevent family violence in migrant and refugee communities by supporting five organisations working on prevention in different regions across Victoria.

-This pilot project is a partnership between Multicultural Centre for Women’s Health, Our Watch, InTouch, University of Melbourne (project evaluation) and is funded by the Multicultural Affairs and Social Cohesion (MASC) and Office for Women within the Department of Premier and Cabinet.
+This pilot project is a partnership between Multicultural Centre for Women’s Health, Our Watch, InTouch, University of Melbourne (project evaluation) and is funded by Multicultural Affairs (MA) and Office for Women within the Department of Premier and Cabinet.

 What's the issue?

 Victoria’s Royal Commission into Family Violence highlighted that although family violence occurs across all cultural and socio-economic groups, the experience of violence and the service response to it can vary markedly.
 The Royal Commission’s recommendations highlighted the need to invest in actions aimed at the prevention of violence before it occurs and to ensure prevention programs reflect Victoria’s diverse community.
 Equally, we need to invest in monitoring and evaluation activities to build a strong evidence base that can help design effective prevention strategies in the future.
 To read more about the relationship between place and migrant women’s experiences of gender inequality and violence, read our ASPIRE Project findings or visit our news page for articles, submissions and updates about the latest findings and research.